heroku/buildpack-stdlib/README.md

 - `sub_env`, which launches a subshell with user-provided config.
 - `export_env`, which exports user-provided config into the current shell.

+**Metrics (only available to Official Heroku Buildpacks)**:

+- `nowms`, which returns the current time in millesconds.
+- `mtime`, which measures time elapsed for a specific build step.
+- `mcount`, which logs a count for a specific build step.
+- `mmeasure`, which logs a measure for specific build step.
+- `munique`, which logs a unique measurement build step.
+- `mcount_exit`, which logs an exit event and exits 1.

 *Please see the contents of [stdlib.sh](https://github.com/heroku/buildpack-stdlib/blob/master/stdlib.sh) for more usage details (including required environment variables).*